2025 conference programme

 THE PRESSURE IS OFF!
 HOW NEW EVIDENCE CAN INFLUENCE PRESSURE ULCER PREVENTION AND MANAGEMENT

 • 15.45 – Understanding the association between pressure ulcers and sitting in adults: What does it mean for all of us?
-Seating guidelines for people, carers, health and social care professionals, third edition – Melanie Stephens
+Seating guidelines for people, carers, health and social care professionals, third edition – Dr Melanie Stephens

 • 16.15 – Unlocking Potential: Transform your ideas into reality, how can ‘Art’ influence lower limb pressure ulcer prevention and management – Sharon Neill